smartuni/riot-po-2026/nodes/hardware/GateMate/README.md

 ### Description
 SenseGate is a device which detects the status (open/close) of a flood gate.

+### Flashing

+in directory 'logic':
+'make all flash'

 ### StartUp and operation

 Pins: